-If you are unable to resolve the dispute then you may have to take your case to the RTB.
-There are limits to the letting situations where the RTB may become involved.
+There are jurisdictional limits to the letting situations where the RTB may not become involved and the matter may have to be referred to the courts to be resolved.
 These include where:

-- You are a tenant in local authority housing. - You live with your landlord under the "rent a room scheme".

-- You live with the spouse, parent or child of the landlord and there is no written letting agreement in place. - You are on the premises as part of a holiday letting agreement. - Where the dwelling is wholly or partly used for carrying on a business. - Where a dwelling is let under a license agreement - In a tenant -v- tenant dispute - In instances where a tenancy never came into existence (eg. Tenant never moved in) - Where the dispute matter is before the Courts - A dwelling occupied under a Shared ownership lease - Where the term of the tenancy exceeds 35 years
+- You are a tenant in local authority housing. - You live with your landlord under the "rent a room scheme". - You live with the spouse, parent or child of the landlord and there is no written letting agreement in place. - You are on the premises as part of a holiday letting agreement. - Where the dwelling is wholly or partly used for carrying on a business. - Where a dwelling is let under a license agreement. - In a tenant -v- tenant dispute. - In instances where a tenancy never came into existence (e.g. tenant never moved in; a deposit given before the tenancy begins). - Where the dispute matter is before the Courts. - A dwelling occupied under a Shared ownership lease. - Where the term of the tenancy exceeds 35 years.